oke-aditya/quickvision/CONTRIBUTING.md

 ## Step 1: Forking and Installing vision

 ​1.
-Fork the repo to your own github account. click the Fork button to create your own repo copy under your GitHub account.
-Once forked, you're responsible for keeping your repo copy up-to-date with the upstream vision repo.
+Fork the repo to your own github account.
+Click the Fork button to create your own repo copy under your GitHub account.
+Once forked, you're responsible for keeping your repo copy up-to-date with the upstream quickvision repo.

 ​2.
-Download a copy of your remote username/vision repo to your local machine.
+Download a copy of your remote username/quickvision repo to your local machine.
 This is the working directory where you will make
 changes: